Windsurf Track

 Windsurf Advanced Techniques

 These patterns separate productive Windsurf users from exceptional ones.
 Each addresses a professional development workflow that benefits significantly from Cascade's agentic capabilities.
+This module covers power-user strategies for test-driven development, multi-file editing, large codebase navigation, performance optimisation, and the iterative refinement patterns that produce production-quality code from AI-assisted workflows.

 Test-Driven Flows